 “Ruth, I can never tell if you’re late for your last class or early for your next one?” says Principal Coles as he approaches, tipping his head to the side as he does when he’s not so much wondering at all.

+It’s 11 am at Thomas S. Wootton High School in Rockville, Maryland, and Ruthie had way overslept.
+She’d missed the bus again and not by a little, so hoofed the 1.7 miles from home.
 Still and all, she’s at her locker, number 436, not far from History.
-There’s an irredeemable minute before the bell rings, signaling the period change.
+There’s an irredeemable minute before the bell rings, signaling students of the period change.

 Ruthie is an inch past five feet, with a ponytail, hazel eyes, and a few freckles on her face.
 With jeans and a t-shirt featuring the OutKast logo, she wears scuffed combat boots that add another two inches to her height.

-At the bottom of #436 is a clutter of report cards and permission forms that missed their lift home, and a copy of The Monthly Wootton Poetry Journal.
+She whirls the dial on her locker door and pulls it open, looping her black winter coat with its twice-patched sleeve on the hook inside.
+At the bottom of #436 is a clutter of report cards and permission forms that missed their lift home, and a well-thumbed copy of The Monthly Wootton Poetry Journal.

-While storing her beat-up backpack, she notices the locker floor panel is irregular.
+The aspiring writer has submitted dozens of her poems to the Journal, without a single response.
+In an atypical fit of neatness, Ruthie scoops this mess of paper and slam-dunks it in a hall trash can.
+While storing her beat-up backpack, she notices the locker bottom panel is irregular.
 There’s a hole the size of a thumb, and a ray of light emanates from it.

+Ruthie reaches down, crooks her index finger through, and tugs.
+The metal rectangle lurches a fraction.
+Ripping it out with a vicious yank, she tumbles backward to the floor.
 Scrambling to her feet, she peeps both ways along the hall, then into her locker.
 A puff of air makes her coat wobble.

 Ruthie is certain—as certain as a high schooler can be about such things—that there in the gauzy glimmer below the actual bottom of her locker, she sees descending stone stairs.